Canada confident U.S. will approve major oil pipeline to Gulf

 TransCanada, which submitted a new route for the northern part of the pipeline in September, said it continued to believe the United States would approve the pipeline early next year.

-Canada’s main opposition New Democrats said the government should switch its focus away from Keystone XL and instead look to move the oil from Alberta to eastern Canada, a task that is difficult now because of a lack of pipeline capacity.

-“It is folly to be exporting our raw bitumen to the Texas Gulf coast instead of providing the possibility of caring for our own energy security in the future and creating jobs for Canada,” party leader Thomas Mulcair told reporters.

-In early afternoon trading, TransCanada shares dropped 87 Canadian cents, or 1.9 percent, to C$44.63 on the Toronto stock exchange.
-The overall market was down about 1 percent.
+By 11:05 a.m TransCanada shares on the Toronto stock exchange had dropped 70 Canadian cents, or 1.5 percent, to C$44.80.
+The overall market was down 1.1 percent.

-Harper said in January he was profoundly disappointed by Obama’s decision to delay approval and declared Canada would try to diversify its energy exports, especially by selling oil into Asian markets such as China.
+Harper said in January he was profoundly disappointed by Obama’s decision to delay approval of the pipeline and declared Canada would try to diversify its energy exports, especially by selling oil into Asian markets such as China.

 That requires more pipeline capacity from Alberta to the Pacific Coast.
 One project, Enbridge Inc’s proposed Northern Gateway, faces so much opposition from aboriginal groups and environmentalists that it may never be built.

-Enbridge Chief Executive Al Monaco said he did not think Obama’s win would result in much change.
+Enbridge CEO Al Monaco said he did not think Obama’s win would result in much change.

 “If you look at the fundamentals in the U.S. and Canadian market for crude oil, we are seeing a huge expansion in the volume that is coming forth and new production,” he said.

-“So I think it’s in everybody’s interest to get new infrastructure built, and I think that has been the Obama administration’s view to this point, and I think we will see that going forward,” he said on a conference call.
+“So I think it’s in everybody’s interest to get new infrastructure built and I think that has been the Obama’s administration’s view to this point and I think we will see that going forward.”

-Additional reporting by Louise Egan in Ottawa and Scott Haggett in Calgary; Editing by Janet Guttsman, Tim Dobbyn and Jeffrey Benkoe